 The first guidelines and recommendations ever published for ultrasound manufacturers was proposed by the American Institute of Ultrasound in Medicine (AIUM) in 1983.

-These guidelines were revised in 1988 where the energy maximum limit was fixed to 100 mW/cm.
+These guidelines were revised in 1988 where the energy maximum limit was fixed to 100 mW/cm2.
 Below this limit, no adverse bioeffects had ever been reported on animals or patients, although contradictory observations have been reported later, in 1993.
 Since 1993, the Food and Drug Administration (FDA) imposed a maximum limit on the acoustic output of ultrasound devices.
 However, due to the continuous development of sophisticated systems with improved image quality and diagnostic sensitivity, it was realized that safely increasing the limit under specific circumstances could bring diagnostic advantages (i.e., patients with fatty tissues).
 In 1997, the FDA increased the maximum limit of energy output level up to a much higher value (see section Present state of output levels) and recognized an increased role of the operator in limiting the potential for ultrasound bioeffects.

-In conclusion, the operator of current ultrasound systems, including Aixplorer®, has the responsibility of making an informed decision concerning the desired diagnostic information in comparison to possible adverse bioeffects.
+In conclusion the operator has the responsibility of making an informed decision concerning the desired diagnostic information in comparison to possible adverse bioeffects.
 Achieving this goal requires an adapted education that needs to be provided to every operator in order to make an informed and balanced decision.

-In this context, the AIUM published a document in 1994, "Medical Ultrasound Safety" that has been recently revised and released in its second version "Medical Ultrasound Safety-2".
-This document is highly recommended, as is the content of this particular chapter.
+In this context, the AIUM document published in 1994, "Medical Ultrasound Safety", is highly recommended, as is this particular educational content.